Genevestigator

 Genevestigator is an application consisting of a gene expression database and tools to analyse the data.
-It exists in two versions, biomedical and plant, depending on the species of the underlying microarray and RNAseq data.
+It exists in two versions, biomedical and plant, depending on the species of the underlying microarray and RNAseq as well as single-cell RNA-sequencing data.
 It was started in January 2004 by scientists from ETH Zurich and is currently developed and commercialized by Nebion AG.

 Researchers and scientists from academia and industry use it to identify, characterize and validate novel drug targets and biomarkers, identify appropriate research models and in general to understand how gene expression changes with different treatments.

 Gene expression database

 The Genevestigator database comprises transciptomic data from numerous public repositories including GEO, Array Express and renowned cancer research projects as TCGA.
 Depending on the license agreement, it may also contain data from private gene expression studies.
 All data are manually curated, quality-controlled and enriched for sample and experiment descriptions derived from corresponding scientific publications.

 The number of species from where the samples are derived is constantly increasing.
-Currently, the biomedical version contains data from human, mouse, rat, monkey, fruitfly and other species and used in biomedical research.
+Currently, the biomedical version contains data from human, mouse, and rat used in biomedical research.
 Gene expression studies are from various research areas including oncology, immunology, neurology, dermatology and cardiovascular diseases.
 Samples comprise tissue biopsies and cell lines.

-The plant version contains both, widely used model species such as arabidopsis and medicago as well as major corp species such as maize, rice, wheat and soybean.
+The plant version (no longer available) contained both, widely used model species such as arabidopsis and medicago as well as major crop species such as maize, rice, wheat and soybean.
+After the acquisition of Nebion AG by Immunai Inc. in July 2021, plant data began to be phased out as the biotech company prioritized their focus on biopharma data.
+As of 2023, the plant data is being maintained on a separate server for remaining users with a license to the plant version of Genevestigator.